 If you control a Doubling Season, your Sagas will enter the battlefield with two lore counters.
 This only refers to counters, which are put when Saga enters the battlefield.
 See details below.

-When it's your first mane phase each Saga under your control gets lore counter.
+When it's your first mane phase each Saga under your control with one or more chapter abilities gets lore counter.
 This is an action, based on turn structure, just like drawing a curd in a previous phase.
 It is written in the rules and a player cannot decide whether they want to do it or not — it is mandatory.
 This action does not use stack, thus it is impossible to respond to it.
 Doubling Season does not react to this event, because a reason of lore counter’s appearance is not an effect.

-714.3b.
-As a player’s precombat main phase begins, that player puts a lore counter on each Saga they control.
-This turn-based action doesn’t use the stack.
+714.3c.
+As a player's precombat main phase begins, that player puts a lore counter on each Saga they control with one or more chapter abilities.
+This turn-based action doesn't use the stack.

 Usually, it means, that in a normal game lore counter is put after drawing a card, but you should not forget, that players get a priority during draw step and can do something.
 For example, a cunning opponent can destroy or exile your Saga.